China's Got Talent: Audition process

 The auditions take place in front of the judges and a live audience at Shanghai Concert Hall.
 At any time during the audition, the judges may show disapproval to the act by pressing a buzzer which lights a large red X on the stage.
 If all the judges press their buzzers, the act must end immediately.
-But sometimes the judges pressing X doesn't mean the judges do not like the performances or the act.
-It is a way to stop the performance as the judges had heard enough because China's Got Talent doesn't have the 90 seconds rule.
+However, pressing X does not mean they dislike the performances or act.
+It is a way to stop the performance as the judges had heard enough because China's Got Talent lacks the 90 seconds rule.
 Voting works on a best-of-three basis for series one through three.
 For series four, voting is based on best of four.

 Series 1 (2010)

-Series one auditions of China's Got Talent begun on 25 July 2010.
-For Series one, the winner has the chance to perform at Las Vegas for three months and be invited on Taiwanese pop singer Jolin Tsai's Myself World Tour as a guest performer.
-The judges were Zhou Libo, a Shanghainese stand-up comedian, Annie Yi, Taiwanese singer-actor and Gao Xiaosong, a mainland pop composer, made up the jury panel for the final rounds of "China's Got Talent."
-Series one concluded on October 10 and the winner was a disabled pianist named Liu Wei.
+The first auditions began on 25 July 2010.
+Here, the winner has the chance to perform at Las Vegas for three months and be invited on Taiwanese pop singer Jolin Tsai's Myself World Tour as a guest performer.
+The judges were Zhou Libo, a Shanghainese stand-up comedian; Annie Yi, a Taiwanese singer and actress; Gao Xiaosong, a Chinese pop composer.
+They made up the jury panel for the final rounds of China's Got Talent.
+Series 1 ended on October 10, with the winner being a disabled pianist named Liu Wei.

 Zhang Fengxi has become popular for Chinese speakers outside, mainly due to her use of Chinese puns, unique delivery and deadpan humor in her acts written by her parents.
 Judge Zhou Libo joked with the audience that she will succeed him.
 Another contestant who went onto greater things was Zhong Chenle.
-In 2016, he debuted in the K-Pop group NCT, as part of the subunit NCT DREAM.
-He was also in NCT 2018 and in the group he is a leading vocalist and has maintained- if not even further improved- his singing capabilities.
+In 2016, he debuted in the K-Pop group NCT, as part of the sub-unit NCT Dream.
+He was also in NCT 2018.
+In the group, Zhong serves as lead vocalist and has maintained his singing capabilities.

-According to China's Got Talent director Jin Lei, popular contestants from the show – including the season 1 winner armless pianist Liu Wei – will perform in Austria, Italy and France starting January of next year.
+According to China's Got Talent director Jin Lei, popular contestants from the show, including the season 1 winner armless pianist Liu Wei – performed in Austria, Italy, and France in January 2017.